What is weight training intensity? Often these lines can

-Often a confident seasoned weightlifters are able to summon enough motivation (even after a long day of work),
+Often confident seasoned weightlifters are able to summon enough motivation (even after a long day of work):

 are still able to find enough explosive fuel to push themselves past the norm.
 Intensity is simple, not complicated it's...
-Stepping out of your comfort zone... while some lifters don't!
+Stepping out of your comfort zone... while others don't!

 So what is it that stops most from achieving this...